andrew-vancamp/CMSE202-Habitable-Zone-Project/README.md

 ### Project Data
+This folder holds the original data along with code that was use to filter it to the desired portions.

+### Cleaned Data
-This folder holds the data required to run the 'Habitable Zone Code.ipynb' file.
+This folder holds the filtered data required to run the 'Habitable Zone Code.ipynb' file.
 Three solar systems as .csv files containing all the information the code needs.

 ### CMSE202 Project Presntation